 - Limited lifetime warranty.

 With this, I conclude my short review of the Kelty Reva 60 backpack for women.
-This is a reliable tool which surely has its place on the market.
+This is a reliable tool that surely has its place on the market.
 I would say that the padding is one of the best features of this pack, it is so pleasant and visually attractive.
 But you should know that a very similar padding is available in several other packs from Kelty, like the Coyote 70, and in Redwing 50.
 If you need a smaller pack, please check this Reva 45 liters from the same series.

 Another standout feature unique to this series only is the kinesis hip belt system.
 There is nothing similar to this on the market.